 15. In view of the aforesaid settled position of law, the testimonies of prosecutrix as well as other witnesses cannot be wiped out on the basis of trivial contradictions.
-Virtually, the testimony of prosecutrix should be regarded as an injured witness of the case and it is well settled that criminal jurisprudence attaches great weightage to the evidence of a person injured in the incidence.
+Virtually, it is well settled that criminal jurisprudence attaches great weightage to the evidence of victim in the incidence.
 Such a testimony comes with a in-built guarantee of truth, specially when it is a case of molestation or sexual assault.
 Such type of witness cannot spare the actual culprit in order to foist an innocent person.

-16. So far as the demurrer of sexual intent is concerned, at the time of incident, the appellant was 22 years old person.
-He has pulled clothes of prosecutrix and put his hand on her shoulder.
+16. So far as the demurrer of sexual intent is concerned, at the time of incident, the appellant was 32 years old person.
+He got naked himself and patting his hand on the back of the prosecutrix.
 This conduct clearly signified the sexual instinct of the appellant.
 On this aspect, Section 30(1) of POCSO Act, is worth referring here:-

-In any prosecution for any offence under this

-Act which requires a culpable mental state on the part of the accused, the Special Court shall presume the existence of such mental state but it shall be a defence for the accused to prove the fact that he had no such mental state with respect to the act charged as an offence in that prosecution.
+"In any prosecution for any offence under this Act which requires a culpable mental state on the part of the accused, the Special Court shall presume the existence of such mental state but it shall be a defence for the accused to prove the fact that he had no such mental state with respect to the act charged as an offence in that prosecution."

-17. In view of the aforesaid, legal proposition, any prosecution for any offence under this Act, requires a culpable mental stage on the part of the accused, shall be presumed by the special Court in such type of offences.
-Learned counsel has also placed his demurrer that the appellant was implicated in this crime due to enmity.

-18. On this aspect, it is mandated by Hon'ble the Apex Court in the case of Ramesh Baburao Devaskar and others Vs. State of Maharashtra [(2007) 13 SCC 501] that enmity, as is well-known, is a double edged weapon.
+- 17. In view of the aforesaid, legal proposition, any prosecution for any offence under this Act, requires a culpable mental stage on the part of the accused, shall be presumed by the special Court in such type of offences.
+Learned counsel has also placed his demurrer that the appellant was implicated in this crime due to enmity. - 18.
+On this aspect, it is mandated by Hon'ble the Apex Court in the case of Ramesh Baburao Devaskar and others Vs. State of Maharashtra [(2007) 13 SCC 501] that enmity, as is well-known, is a double edged weapon.
 Whereas, existence of a motive on the part of an accused may be held to be the reason for committing crime, the same may also lead to false implication.
+Be that as it may, it cannot be envisaged by a prudent mind that a father would use his girl child of 9 years for implicating an innocent person with intention to take vengeance or to satisfy his political enmity.
 In the case at hand, the evidence available on record evinced the facts that mere existence of a previous dispute will not demolish the case of prosecution, if the prosecution is otherwise able to prove its case on merits.